 - Heat a little olive oil (or water) and saute the onion.
 Add the garlic, curry powder and bay leaf and quickly saute.
 Then add the cauliflower, potatoes, crushed tomatoes, chickpeas and vegetable stock.

-- Add the peas and coconut milk, if you’re using it, and cook just another minute.
+- Stir in the peas and coconut milk, if you're using it, and cook just another minute.
 Remove the bay leaf and add salt and pepper to taste.

 Ingredients